LaillahZ/ABCproject/README.md

 # Project Instructions

-This project will be to take the logic you did in the previous project and split that logic into individual methods.
+This project will be to take the logic you did in the previous sales tax project and split that logic into individual methods.

+It utilizes some tests I wrote that will validate your code.
+Make sure you follow the instructions in the Main class closely to match method names exactly, or else these tests will not work.

 ## Step 1: Fork the project